 Chewy.com is a great resource for pet supplies and sells the food we recommend.
 Words below in blue link to specific products we use.

-- Puppy food: Blue Wilderness- Large breed puppy- This is a five star grain free dog food that they really seem to thrive on and enjoy, and this is what they are being fed here before they leave.
-If you are bringing home a new puppy from us, you will also need Chobani plain yogurt and Blue Buffalo or Taste of the Wild canned dog food.
+- Puppy food: Pro Plan Focus Large Breed Puppy- We have switched to Pro Plan at the recommendation of our reproductive specialist.
+Our puppies really seem to thrive on and enjoy, and this is what they are being fed here before they leave.
+If you are bringing home a new puppy from us, you will also need Chobani plain yogurt and 4 Health canned puppy food.

 - Collar: Regular belt buckle style collar, buy a few different sizes to start out with, they will quickly grow into them and it doesn't hurt to have the next size on hand for when the old one gets too small.

 - Leash: 6 foot leash, either THIN leather or cotton.
 We do not recommend Nylon leashes, because although they are cute and colorful, they are often uncomfortable to hold.
 Thick leather leashes are also uncomfortable due to their lack of durability, so get a thin one if you go this route.
 We also do not recommend chain leashes or flexi leads.

 - Treats: Natural Balance beef dog food roll is one of our favorite training treats.
 We also have found great success with Bil-Jac training treats, the normal size broken into halves.
 You can also try a variety of other things such as hot dogs, chicken, cheese, etc. Another treat we love are Kirkland Biscuits which can be purchased at Costco.
 These are not training treats, just a good snack.
 Our dogs get a biscuit every night before bedtime.

 - For chewing: Chicken flavored Nylabone for powerful chewers XL.
 DO NOT give your dog rawhide.
 It is not digestible and can cause intestinal blockage!
 Raw soup bones are great (from the butcher) and smoked knuckle bones are fine with supervision.